Guide to Self-Publishing an Indie Artist Book 2017 copyright Douglas Stockdale

 What I find interesting and I think is visually apparent below is how the photographs look on the uncoated Italian paper, which is very similar to a matte inkjet paper, as compared to the adjacent gloss paper with regard to detail and contrast.
 Having these various papers in the Guide, one can actually feel the difference between these papers, a key aspect of a book object.

-One nice aspect of this Guide is allowing me to feature some of my photographs from my photobook Ciociaria, photo-documentary Lest I Forget and my Foundations folio.
+One nice aspect of this Guide is allowing me to feature some of my photographs from my photobook Ciociaria, the photo-documentary In Passing and my Foundations folio.
 I would have preferred to use some of the Black & White images from Bluewater Shore artist book but I had to defer to my publishing team (and sponsor) in a selection of photographs that exhibited a greater tonal scale.
 Especially since I still have a few of the Bluewater Shore edition available for sale.